Everyone has ideas. Some of them may be worth running with, while others are probably not so good.

 It doesn’t include the cost of running it or customer acquisition costs.

-The point I’m making is this – in order to secure the appropriate funding, you need to find out how much money you need to raise.
+This is the point I’m making: to secure the appropriate funding, you need to find out how much money you need.

 Let’s say you discover that your startup needs $100,000 to get off the ground.

 You’ve got some options, like bank loans and commercial lenders, and that’s the way many small businesses go.
 With this said, banks are less likely to give large amounts of money to new companies with no income or assets to default on, which may make it hard for your typical startup to get the funding they need.